JD-Howard/confuser-cli-action/README.md

 ## Inputs
-`confuser-config` - *required* - A path to a fully functional *.crproj file.
+`confuser-config` - *required* - One or more paths to a fully functional *.crproj files.
 Make sure this configuration is fully tested outside of a GH Action workflow first.

 ## Example